zzx66699/Coursera/Meta_marketing_analytics/01 Marketing analytics foundation.md

 ### 5.5 API(application programming interface)
 a tool that establishes a connection between two pieces of software.

 The marketing takes place using one system, like advertising using Google for instance.
 But behavior we want to influence takes place on other, a purchase on a website, an app download, a purchase in a store, and so on.

-Many of the systems we talked about so far will help marketers to make connections.
-But these systems often have dependencies that are a bit out of our control, like blocking the cookie or erasing the records.
+#### 5.5.1 Example of API
+- Owners can connect their instore customer management software to the Facebook API.
+- every time a purchase is made in-store, data can be sent to Facebook.
+Based on some information that may be known about the purchaser, like the email address for instance, it may be possible to link the purchaser to a known Facebook user Id.
+- team can then assess whether the purchaser saw an Instagram ad and may thus have been influenced by that ad to make a purchase.

 ### 5.6 UID(Unique user id)
 It is a unique text or number string that identifies a person and it is created when the user logs in.